 Term Definition Personal data Any information relating to an identified, or identifiable, individual.
 This may include the individual's: Name (including initials) Identification number Location data Online identifier, such as a username It may also include factors specific to the individual's physical, physiological, genetic, mental, economic, cultural or social identity.
-Special categories of personal data Personal data which is more sensitive and so needs more protection, including information about an individual's: Racial or ethnic origin Political opinions

-Religious or philosophical beliefs Trade union membership Genetics Biometrics (such as fingerprints, retina and iris patterns), where used for identification purposes Health - physical or mental Sex life or sexual orientation Anything done to personal data, such as collecting, recording, organising, structuring, storing, adapting, altering, retrieving, using, disseminating, erasing or destroying.
+Special categories of personal data Personal data which is more sensitive and so needs more protection, including information about an individual's: Racial or ethnic origin Political opinions teaderry Religious or philosophical beliefs Trade union membership Genetics Biometrics (such as fingerprints, retina and iris patterns), where used for identification purposes Health - physical or mental Sex life or sexual orientation Processing Anything done to personal data, such as collecting, recording, organising, structuring, storing, adapting, altering, retrieving, using, disseminating, erasing or destroying.
 Processing can be automated or manual.
-The identified or identifiable individual whose personal data is held or processed.
-A person or organisation that determines the purposes and the means of processing of personal data.
-A person or other body, other than an employee of the data controller, who processes personal data on behalf of the data controller.
-A breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data.
+Data subject The identified or identifiable individual whose personal data is held or processed.
+Data controller A person or organisation that determines the purposes and the means of processing of personal data.
+Data processor A person or other body, other than an employee of the data controller, who processes personal data on behalf of the data controller.
+Personal data breach A breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data.